Bitcoin held $65K–$73K in wartime as Strategy and ETFs absorbed heavy selling

 The ceasefire announcement Tuesday produced the sharpest single-day rally in over a month, with bitcoin surging past $72,000 and $427 million in shorts getting liquidated.

 The move did not read as pure mechanical short covering.
-BTC perpetual open interest expanded by $2.1 billion and perpetual open interest rose by $2.2 billion in 24 hours, and coin-denominated open interest also increased, which was interpreted as net new long positioning layered on top of liquidations.
+BTC perpetual open interest expanded by $2.1 billion and ETH perpetual open interest rose by $2.2 billion in 24 hours, and coin-denominated open interest also increased, which was interpreted as net new long positioning layered on top of liquidations.

 Spot-side, the Coinbase Premium turned positive for both BTC and ETH for the first time since October’s all-time high, reversing months of negative readings.
 If that premium persists, it becomes a cleaner confirmation signal that U.S.-based demand is returning, not just leverage chasing a headline.